fufexan/nix-gaming/README.md

 * `wine-discord-ipc-bridge` provides bridging between games under Wine and Discord running on Linux.

+* `wine-ge` is the wine equivalent of the famous Proton-GE.
+It is based on `wine-tkg`, and is expected to work better than it.

 * `wine-osu` is wine-staging, with patches applied to make it low-latency.
 The patches can be found